Get the latest Gartner® insights on API Protection

 • Increases false positives and slows incident response, given limited data

-What sets Salt apart is the ability to analyze your API traffic over days, weeks, and even months, applying cloud scale and mature algorithms to your API traffic.
+What sets Salt apart is the ability to analyze your API traffic over days, weeks, and even months, applying cloud scale and mature algorithms to deeply understand your API traffic.

 We see more than anyone else, so we stop more attacks than anyone else.